PanDAWMS/panda-client/README.txt

 ** Release Note

+current
+  * fixed --extFile of pathena to work with sub directories

 0.3.44 (6/6/2011)
   * fixed pbook to kill or retry only jobsetIDs by default when uppserJobID is given